zhang3xing1/javascript/README.md

       'with this, you would get nowhere fast.';
     ```

   - When programmatically building up a string, use Array#join instead of string concatenation.
-Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).

     ```javascript
     var items,